huchi57/Memo/Notes/LearningUnrealEngine.md

   - Pure functions do not have exec wires.
   - Pure functions do not modify states and class members.
   - Pure functions are usually getter functions.
+- Right click on a Cast node and select `Convert to pure cast` to make it a pure cast (assuming a cast always success).

 #### Some hotkeys
 - `C`: Comment (selecting nodes will automatically encapsulates them)
+- `G`: Toggle outlines
+- `F8` (When playing): Unpocess the character
 - `Mouse Left Click` combinations:
   - `B`: Branch
   - `D`: Delay